Aji Alese: West Ham United

 Alese began his career with West Ham United, turning professional in July 2018.
 He moved on loan to Accrington Stanley in September 2019.

 Alese made his West Ham debut on 22 September 2020, playing the full 90 minutes of a 5–1 EFL Cup third round victory over Hull City.

 On 1 February 2021, Alese moved on loan to Cambridge United.
 He made only two appearances during his loan as Cambridge won promotion to League One.

 Sunderland

 On 15 July 2022, Alese signed a three-year deal with Sunderland for an undisclosed fee.
 He made his Black Cats debut on 6 August 2022, replacing Jack Clarke in the last few minutes of a 3–2 win against Bristol City.
 Alese made his first league start on 14 September 2022 against Reading and was booked for time-wasting with nearly 30 minutes of the match still to play.
 He scored his first Sunderland goal, also his first goal in senior football, on 17 September in a 2–2 away draw against Watford.

+In January 2025, Alese broke his leg, and was ruled out for the rest of the season.
+In the summer he underwent shoulder surgery, and continued rehabilitation for the rest of the year.

+In January 2026, Alese moved on loan to Portsmouth.